 Established In: 1997

-The Air Force Research Laboratory is dedicated to the development and integration of airplane warfighting technologies.
+The Air Force Research Laboratory is dedicated to developing and integrating airplane warfighting technologies.
 It provides advanced warfighting capabilities to the US space and cyberspace forces.
 It is also responsible for planning and executing the Air Force’s entire science and technology budget.

-Some of its extraordinary projects include the Tactical Satellite Program, Advanced Tactical Laser, HTV-3X, and X-53.
+Some of its extraordinary projects include the Tactical Satellite Program, Advanced Tactical Laser, HTV-3X (Hypersonic Test Vehicle), and X-53 (Active Aeroelastic Wing Technology).

 5. Bell Labs

-Bell Labs is one of the most influential private research institutions in the world.
-This historic lab was first established in the 1880s after Alexander Graham Bell secured the Volta Prize of 50,000 francs (about $270,000 in the current market) by the French Government for his invaluable contribution to the telephone.
+Bell Labs is one of the world’s most influential private research institutions.
+Its history dates back to the late 1880s when Alexander Graham Bell secured the Volta Prize of 50,000 francs (about $300,000 in the current market) from the French Government for his invaluable contribution to the telephone.

 4. Lawrence Berkeley National Laboratory